iudexai/iudex-node-module/README.md

 ### Tracing functions
-Its recommended that you trace functions that are not called extremely frequently and that tends to be an "entry point" for complex functionality.
+Its recommended that you trace functions that are not called extremely frequently and that tend to be entry points for complex functionality.
 Examples of this are API routes, service controllers, and database clients.
 You can trace your function by wrapping it with `withTracing`.

 ```typescript
 import { withTracing } from 'iudex';